shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 ### The structure of the config file name
 **DIY Call Recognizer** is a command line tool.
 It requires a _configuration file_ (henceforth, _config_ file) in order to find calls of interest in a recording.
 The name of the config file is included as a command line argument. `APexe` reads the file containing a list of _parameters_ and then executes the detection steps accordingly.
 The command line will be described in a subsequent section.

 > NOTE: The config filename must have the correct structure in order to be recognized by `APexe`.
-For example, given a config file with the name `Ecosounds.NinoxBoobook.yml`:
+For example, given a config file with the name `AuthorId.GenericRecognizer.NinoxBoobook.yml`:
+> - `AuthorId` is simply to keep track of the origins of the config.
-> - `Ecosounds` tells `APexe` that this is a call recognition task.
+> - `GenericRecognizer` tells `APexe` that this is a call recognition task and to parse the config file accordingly.
+Note this must be in second place in the file name.
-> - `NinoxBoobook` tells `APexe` the scientific name of the target species, in this case the Boobook owl.
-(Note there must be no spaces in the file name.)
+> - `NinoxBoobook` (the Boobook owl) is an optional species name. `APexe` does not read/use this info but note that there must be no spaces in the file name.
 > - `.yml` informs `APexe` what syntax to expect, in this case YAML.

 **_TODO_** need to check with Anthony re changes to structure of the config file name.